-Results: The thematic analysis of the final papers identified 3 overarching themes, (with several subthemes beneath each), which were identified as barriers to engagement.
-1: Psychological factors, 2: Physiological factors and 3 Social factors.
-Of the 3 themes psychological factors were the most prominent, with sub themes surrounding motivation, emotions and patient perceptions of and degree of understanding regarding their involvement with services.
-In addition, several studies identified existing mental health conditions that were perceived as barriers.
-The second theme was, physical factors and referred to existing health conditions which physically limited the patient's ability to engage.
-The final theme, external factors was associated with external influences such as the role of others within the process ranging from peers to therapists, however, in most cases these were seen as an enabler to engagement as opposed to a barrier.
+The second theme was physical factors and referred to existing health conditions which physically limited the patient's ability to engage.
+The final theme, external factors was associated with external influences such as the role of others within the process ranging from peers and family members to therapists, however, in most cases these were seen as an enabler to engagement as opposed to a barrier.